jndiogo/sibila/examples/extract/readme_dataclass.md

 Quite reasonable: the model is doing a good job and we didn't even add descriptions to the fields - it's inferring what we want from the field names only.

 Let's now query an attribute that only one of the person have: being married.
-Adding the "is_married" field to the person_type dictype.
+Adding the "is_married" field to the Person dataclass.

 ```python